 Preliminary results of the FDA's LASIK Quality of Life Study have been published on the FDA website.
 On October 19, 2014, FDA official, Malvina Eydelman, M.D., summarized the study findings saying, "Given the large number of patients undergoing LASIK annually, dissatisfaction and disabling symptoms may occur in a significant number of patients."
 Findings from the study include:

 • Visual symptoms were "very" or "extremely" bothersome in up to 5.1% of subjects at 3 months after surgery.

-• Up to 1% of subjects experienced a lot of difficulty with or were unable to do usual activities due to visual symptoms.
+• Up to 1.9% of subjects experienced difficulty performing activities due to visual symptoms.

 • Up to 4% of subjects were dissatisfied with their vision.